szczyglis-dev/py-gpt/docs/source/plugins.rst

 The following plugins are currently available:

-* ``API calls`` - Connects models to external services through user-defined API endpoints, request methods, parameters, and payloads.
+* ``API calls`` - connects models to external services through user-defined API endpoints, request methods, parameters, and payloads.
-* ``Audio Input`` - Adds speech recognition and microphone input using providers such as OpenAI Whisper, local Whisper, Google, Bing, and xAI Grok Voice.
+* ``Audio input`` - adds speech recognition and microphone input using providers such as OpenAI Whisper, local Whisper, Google, Bing, and xAI Grok Voice.
-* ``Audio Output`` - Adds text-to-speech output using providers such as OpenAI, Microsoft Azure, Google, Eleven Labs, and xAI.
+* ``Audio output`` - adds text-to-speech output using providers such as OpenAI, Microsoft Azure, Google, Eleven Labs, and xAI.
-* ``Autonomous Agent (inline)`` - Runs an autonomous multi-step conversation loop inside standard chat modes and can cooperate with other enabled plugins to complete tasks.
+* ``Autonomous mode`` - runs an autonomous multi-step conversation loop inside standard chat modes and can cooperate with other enabled plugins to complete tasks.
-* ``Bitbucket`` - Connects to Bitbucket Cloud for repository, file, issue, pull request, workspace, and account operations.
+* ``Bitbucket`` - connects to Bitbucket Cloud for repository, file, issue, pull request, workspace, and account operations.
-* ``Chat with files (LlamaIndex, inline)`` - Adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.
+* ``Chat with Files (RAG, inline)`` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.
-* ``Code Interpreter`` - Lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.
+* ``Code interpreter (v2)`` - lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.
-* ``Context history (calendar, inline)`` - Gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.
+* ``Context history (calendar, inline)`` - gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.
-* ``Crontab / Task scheduler`` - Lets models create and manage scheduled prompts and tasks using cron-based schedules.
+* ``Crontab / Task scheduler`` - lets models create and manage scheduled prompts and tasks using cron-based schedules.
-* ``Custom Commands`` - Exposes user-defined system commands and scripts as callable tools with configurable arguments and execution rules.
+* ``Custom commands`` - exposes user-defined system commands and scripts as callable tools with configurable arguments and execution rules.
-* ``Experts (inline)`` - Makes enabled expert presets available from standard chat modes so the current model can delegate specialized tasks to them.
+* ``Experts (inline)`` - makes enabled expert presets available from standard chat modes so the current model can delegate specialized tasks to them.
-* ``Facebook`` - Connects to the Facebook Graph API for working with pages, posts, photos, and related account information.
+* ``Facebook`` - connects to the Facebook Graph API for working with pages, posts, photos, and related account information.
-* ``Files I/O`` - Gives models controlled access to local files and directories for reading, writing, copying, moving, downloading, searching, and indexing data.
+* ``Files I/O`` - gives models controlled access to local files and directories for reading, writing, copying, moving, downloading, searching, and indexing data.
-* ``GitHub`` - Connects to GitHub for repository, file, issue, pull request, code search, and account operations.
+* ``GitHub`` - connects to GitHub for repository, file, issue, pull request, code search, and account operations.
-* ``Google`` - Integrates Gmail, Drive, Calendar, Contacts, Keep, Docs, Maps, Colab, and YouTube so models can work with Google services from conversations.
+* ``Google`` - integrates Gmail, Drive, Calendar, Contacts, Keep, Docs, Maps, Colab, and YouTube so models can work with Google services from conversations.
-* ``Image Generation (inline)`` - Adds image generation and editing directly to conversations using a separately configured image model without requiring a mode change.
+* ``Image generation (inline)`` - adds image generation and editing directly to conversations using a separately configured image model without requiring a mode change.
-* ``Mailer`` - Provides email access through configured mail services, including sending and reading messages where supported.
+* ``Mailer`` - provides email access through configured mail services, including sending and reading messages where supported.
-* ``Memory (inline)`` - Maintains compact database-backed long-term memory plus raw keyed memory, with a global scope outside projects and an isolated memory scope for each project.
+* ``Memory (inline)`` - maintains compact database-backed long-term memory plus raw keyed memory, with a global scope outside projects and an isolated memory scope for each project.
-* ``MCP`` - Connects models to external Model Context Protocol servers and exposes discovered remote tools through stdio, SSE, or Streamable HTTP transports.
+* ``MCP`` - connects models to external Model Context Protocol servers and exposes discovered remote tools through stdio, SSE, or Streamable HTTP transports.
-* ``Mouse and Keyboard`` - Lets models control the mouse and keyboard, capture screenshots, and interact with the desktop or supported sandbox environment.
+* ``Mouse and keyboard`` - lets models control the mouse and keyboard, capture screenshots, and interact with the desktop or supported sandbox environment.
-* ``OpenStreetMap`` - Adds geocoding, place search, routing, and map utilities based on OpenStreetMap services.
+* ``OpenStreetMap`` - adds geocoding, place search, routing, and map utilities based on OpenStreetMap services.
-* ``Real Time`` - Appends the current date and/or time to system prompts so models can receive up-to-date local time context.
+* ``Real time`` - appends the current date and/or time to system prompts so models can receive up-to-date local time context.
-* ``Serial port / USB`` - Gives models access to configured serial and USB devices for reading data and sending commands.
+* ``Serial port / USB`` - gives models access to configured serial and USB devices for reading data and sending commands.
-* ``Server (SSH/FTP)`` - Connects to remote servers through SSH, SFTP, or FTP for command execution, file transfers, and filesystem operations.
+* ``Server (SSH/FTP)`` - connects to remote servers through SSH, SFTP, or FTP for command execution, file transfers, and filesystem operations.
-* ``Slack`` - Connects to Slack workspaces for reading conversations, managing messages, working with users, and transferring files.
+* ``Slack`` - connects to Slack workspaces for reading conversations, managing messages, working with users, and transferring files.
-* ``System (OS)`` - Provides access to the operating system and executes system commands through PyGPT's host or sandbox execution mechanisms.
+* ``System (OS)`` - provides access to the operating system and executes system commands through PyGPT's host or sandbox execution mechanisms.
-* ``System Prompt Extra`` - Automatically appends reusable custom instructions or additional context to the active system prompt.
+* ``Extra system prompt`` - automatically appends reusable custom instructions or additional context to the active system prompt.
-* ``Telegram`` - Connects to Telegram bots or user accounts for messaging, chat access, contacts, media, and file transfers.
+* ``Telegram`` - connects to Telegram bots or user accounts for messaging, chat access, contacts, media, and file transfers.
-* ``Tuya (IoT)`` - Connects to Tuya Cloud so models can inspect, search, and control supported smart-home and IoT devices.
+* ``Tuya (IoT)`` - connects to Tuya Cloud so models can inspect, search, and control supported smart-home and IoT devices.
-* ``TwelveLabs`` - Adds video understanding and multimodal embeddings using TwelveLabs Pegasus and Marengo models.
+* ``TwelveLabs`` - adds video understanding and multimodal embeddings using TwelveLabs Pegasus and Marengo models.
-* ``Vision (inline)`` - Adds image analysis to supported chat modes by routing image input through a separately configured vision-capable model.
+* ``Vision (inline)`` - adds image analysis to supported chat modes by routing image input through a separately configured vision-capable model.
-* ``Voice Control (inline)`` - Lets spoken commands trigger configured PyGPT actions directly while a conversation is active.
+* ``Voice control (inline)`` - lets spoken commands trigger configured PyGPT actions directly while a conversation is active.
-* ``Web Search`` - Adds real-time web search, webpage retrieval, crawling, and external-content indexing using supported search providers and LlamaIndex loaders.
+* ``Web search`` - adds real-time web search, webpage retrieval, crawling, and external-content indexing using supported search providers and LlamaIndex loaders.
-* ``Wikipedia`` - Provides Wikipedia search, article lookup, summaries, geographic discovery, and random-page access.
+* ``Wikipedia`` - provides Wikipedia search, article lookup, summaries, geographic discovery, and random-page access.
-* ``Wolfram Alpha`` - Adds computational knowledge, symbolic and numeric mathematics, unit conversions, matrix operations, and generated plots through Wolfram Alpha.
+* ``Wolfram Alpha`` - adds computational knowledge, symbolic and numeric mathematics, unit conversions, matrix operations, and generated plots through Wolfram Alpha.
-* ``X/Twitter`` - Connects to X for searching and reading posts, publishing content, managing interactions, bookmarks, and media.
+* ``X/Twitter`` - connects to X for searching and reading posts, publishing content, managing interactions, bookmarks, and media.

 **Tip:** Inline plugins do not require the ``+ Tools`` option in the toolbox.
 Once enabled, they remain active throughout the conversation and can provide their functionality automatically when applicable.